European Single Electronic Format

 What about Brexit?

-Although the UK formally left the European Union on 31 January 2020, it remains subject to EU law during the transition period, referred to the Implementation Period (IP) in legislation.
-The transition period comes to an end on 31 December 2020.
+Although the UK formally left the European Union on 31 January 2020, it remained subject to EU law during the transition period, referred to the Implementation Period (IP) in legislation.
+The transition period came to an end at 11pm GMT on 31 December 2020.

 The FCA made changes to its DTR sourcebook in order to implement ESEF requirements in the scenario of the UK being subject to EU law on 1 January 2020.
 As such, the UK is currently required to comply with ESEF Regulations.

 With regard to the audit of electronic tagging, the European Commission is of the view that, under EU law, the audit report must contain an opinion on whether the accounts have been prepared in accordance with the ESEF Regulation.
 The UK government has considered whether, during the transition period, electronic tagging of the accounts must be subject of reporting by the auditor.
 There is currently no requirement in UK law for the auditor to report on this.
 The UK government believes the auditor reporting requirement in the Companies Act 2006 does not need to amended and that mandatory auditor reporting should not be introduced in the UK at this stage.

 ESMA’s website has a range of resources available to support implementation.
 As well as the ESEF Reporting Manual, aimed at providing guidance on commonly encountered issues, it has published an example annual financial report prepared in accordance with the Regulation and also video tutorials to summarise the key requirements.